gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 Once the app is started, .NET runtime ensures that all required assemblies are gradually loaded.

 Whenever the code hits the point where a type from another assembly is used, it raises `AppDomain.AssemblyResolve` event.
-The good thing is .NET comes pre-equipped with default assembly loader which does a sensible job for most applications.
+The good thing is .NET comes pre-equipped with a default assembly loader, which does a sensible job for most applications.

 However, there are situations when having a default assembly loader is just not enough.
 This is where `Gapotchenko.FX.Reflection.Loader` module becomes extremely handy.